 Origination fee.
 A fee to process your loan paperwork, which is typically about 1% of the loan amount.

 Pest inspection.
 Some states and loans may require a pest inspection before the mortgage is approved.

 Points.
 If your interest rate was locked with points, you will have to pay that amount at closing.
 One point is equal to 1% of the loan.
 You can also choose to buy a lower rate by paying points with some mortgages.

 Pre-paid interest.
 The interest due between your settlement date and your first monthly payment.

 Property insurance.
 This is paid to insure the property.
 The insurance amount depends on your provider and the size of the home.
 Insurance costs could be added to escrow and collected each month as part of the monthly mortgage payment.

 Property taxes.
 The tax amount would be prorated for the year.
 Like property insurance, this could also be included in the monthly mortgage payment.

 Title search.
-This fee covers the search for any liens on the property and to insure the person selling is indeed the owner.
+This fee covers the search for any liens on the property and to help ensure the person selling is indeed the owner.

 VA Funding Fee.
-If this is a VA loan, you may need to pay the VA funding fee or you can roll the fee into your loan.
+If you get a VA loan, you will need to pay the VA funding fee, although it can be rolled into your loan.
 This fee is used to support the government VA loan program.
-Learn more about the VA funding fee.